fluiddynsci/EngSketchPad/README.txt

 1.2.1 EGADS

-    The significant updates made to EGADS from Rev 1.20 are:
+    The significant updates made to EGADS from Rev 1.21 are:

-    * Blends with C0s had vanishing derivatives -- this has been fixed
-    * The Tessellator is now more robust against bad PCurves
-    * STEP / IGES import and export now handle units in a consistent manner
-    * The STEP "Name" attribute is now imported and exported with STEP IO
+    * Added a Julia interface (jlEGADS)
+    * Refactor pyEGADS to support EGADSlite
+    * Added periodic support for EG_approximate
+    * Allow for senses to be flipped when applying EG_isEquivalent
+    * Can rule with sections of different number of Edges

 1.2.2 OpenCSM